0110.2 – Policy Against Discrimination and Harassment

 All employees, including but not limited to, District officials and supervisory personnel, are responsible for ensuring a work environment free from prohibited harassment and discrimination.
 All employees will be held responsible and accountable for avoiding or eliminating inappropriate conduct that may give rise to a claim of harassment or discrimination.
 Employees are encouraged to report violations to a supervisor, administrator, or one of the Civil Rights Compliance Officers of this Policy in accordance with the Complaint Procedure set forth in this Policy.
 Officials, administrators and supervisors must take immediate and appropriate corrective action when suspected instances of prohibited harassment and/or discrimination come to their attention to assure compliance with this Policy as well as report the suspected misconduct to the District’s designated Civil Rights Compliance Officers.
 Furthermore, if any employee believes that any member of management has violated this policy or has not properly responded to and/or handled a report or concerns of discrimination or harassment, the employee should immediately contact one of the District’s designated Civil Rights Compliance Officers.

-Each employee is assured pursuant to Section 6 of this Policy, that retaliation against an individual who makes a complaint or report under this Policy is absolutely prohibited and constitutes, in and of itself, a violation of this Policy.
+individual who makes a complaint or report under this Policy is absolutely prohibited and constitutes, in and of itself, a violation of this Policy.
 Employees who engage in retaliation against any employee for making or encouraging another employee to make a good faith complaint of harassment or discrimination, for opposing in good faith any practices forbidden by applicable anti-discrimination laws or for filing a good faith complaint with, or otherwise participating in any manner in an internal workplace investigation or an external investigation, proceeding or hearing conducted by any federal or state agency charged with enforcing employment discrimination laws may be subject to corrective action and discipline, up to and including termination of employment.
 Any employee who believes they have been retaliated against in violation of this policy should report violations to one of the Civil Rights Compliance Officers in accordance with the Complaint Procedure set forth in this Policy.

 Any questions regarding the scope or application of this Policy should be directed to one of the Civil Rights Compliance Officers.